Lessons From just $20 Per Hour or 5 Lessons for $120 or 10 Hours For $180

 - Federal Direct Parent Loan for Undergraduate Students (PLUS Loan): Parent borrows loan funds to pay education expenses of a dependent student and is based on the parents credit.

 Student Loans go into repayment six months after you have graduated (or leave the school for any reason).
 The Parent Plus Loan goes into repayment 60 days after the loan is disbursed.
 Exit Counseling must be completed when the student leaves the school.
-The median loan debt for students from Lakewood School for the 2011-2012 award year is $5929.00 for those that borrowed funds.
-Students should always request the minimum amount needed to meet expenses.
+The median loan debt for students from Lakewood School for the 2015-2016 award year is $4095.00 for those that borrowed funds.

 In House Finance Options

-The school offers the option of funding part or all or your tuition in house.
-This option benefits those who may not be eligible for all of their financial aid funding, or those that prefer to finance some of their tuition now and minimize their loan amount.
-The schools interest rate is a straight 4.5% on the total financed.
-Payments are due monthly and the amount of payments will be set when the amount a student wishes to finance is determined.
-The median amount financed by students who have taken this option is $3740.00.
+The school offers the option of funding part or all or your tuition through the school.
+This option benefits those who are not be eligible for all of the financial aid funding, or those that prefer to pay their tuition out of pocket.
+The schools charges a one time 4.5% fee on any funds that are financed through the school.
+Payments are due monthly and the amount of payments will be determined by the amount a student wishes to finance.

 Dependent Student / Independent Student

 Federal guidelines determine that a student is determined to be an Independent Student if he or she is 24 years of age, is married or separated (but not divorced), or has one or more children who receive more than half of their support from him or her.
 There are some other special circumstances that can consider someone under the age of 24 to be Independent.
-A detailed list of the criteria that constitutes an independent vs. dependent student is available by contacting the Financial Aid Office or by accessing the Federal Needs Analysis Methodology.
+More information about how it’s determined whether you’re considered an independent vs. dependent student is available by checking the Student Aid.

 A student under 24 years of age is considered a Dependent Student.
 Dependent students must have their parents complete the parent portion of the FAFSA.
 This is the only way a Dependent student is eligible for any funding.
-If the parent is willing to complete the Parent Plus Loan Application, they can find out if they are eligible to borrow money on the students behalf.
-If the parent is eligible to borrow funds on behalf of the student, which is based on their credit, they may borrow a portion and the student may borrow a portion, or the parent can be the sole borrower.
-If a parent is denied for loan dollars, the student is then eligible to borrow the total amount allowed for an independent student.
+Parents may submit a (PLUS) Parent Plus Loan Application, to find out if they are eligible to borrow money on the students behalf.
+If the parent is eligible for a PLUS loan, which is based on their credit, they may borrow a portion and the student may borrow a portion, or the parent can be the sole borrower.
+If a parent is denied for the PLUS loan, the student becomes eligible to borrow the total amount allowed for an independent student.

 Federal Direct Stafford Loan Maximums